Strongly Polynomial Time Complexity of Policy Iteration for $L_\infty$ Robust MDPs: Introduction

 \paragraph{Our contributions.} In this work, we affirmatively answer the above open problems.
 In particular, we show that a robust policy iteration algorithm terminates in strongly polynomial time, which is a generalization of the result of~\cite{hansen2013strategy}.

 \paragraph{Technical contributions.} \begin{compactitem} \item We first consider the robust policy iteration algorithm on robust Markov chains (\texttt{RMC-PI}, Algorithm~\ref{algo:RMCPI}).
 These are RMDPs where the agent has a single action in every state. \begin{compactitem} \item Firstly, we introduce a novel potential function that tracks the effects of changing the optimal policy within the uncertainty set with respect to probability mass transfers allowed by the homotopy algorithm (Algorithm~\ref{algo:homotopy}). \item We then show bounds to relate the policy values and the defined potential function.
 Moreover, we prove Lemma~\ref{lemma:combinatorial_lemma}, which is a novel combinatorial result over the number of most significant bits in the binary representation of unitary signed subset sums of a finite set of real numbers.
-We derive Lemma~\ref{lemma:combinatorial_lemma} as a consequence of the more general Theorem \ref{thm: main1}.
-We present here also the effective strengthening given by Theorem \ref{thm: main2}, which was subsequently and independently obtained, shortly after we established our Theorem \ref{thm: main1}, by a custom mathematics research agent, named \emph{Aletheia}, and built upon Gemini Deep Think at Google DeepMind under the lead of Tony Feng.
+We derive Lemma~\ref{lemma:combinatorial_lemma} as a consequence of the more general Theorem \ref{thm: main1} (See Appendix~\ref{app:lemma:combinatorial_lemma}).
+We present here also the effective strengthening given by Theorem \ref{thm: main2}, which was subsequently and independently obtained, shortly after we established our Theorem \ref{thm: main1}, by a custom mathematics research agent, named \emph{Aletheia} \footnote{\emph{Aletheia} is a custom mathematics research agent built upon Gemini Deep Think, details at https://github.com/google-deepmind/superhuman/tree/main/aletheia.}, and built upon Gemini Deep Think at Google DeepMind under the lead of Tony Feng.
 Although our own Theorem \ref{thm: main1} is sufficient for Lemma \ref{lemma:combinatorial_lemma}, we decided to report the stronger version as in Theorem \ref{thm: main2}, both for its own intrinsic mathematical interest as well as to keep track of a contribution of AI to mathematics.
 For more details on these generalizations, we refer to Appendix \ref{app:lemma:combinatorial_lemma}.
 For more details on \emph{Aletheia}, we refer to \cite{Aletheia}. \item Finally, by the end of Section~\ref{sec:rmc}, we use the combinatorial result together with proved bounds to show that \texttt{RMC-PI} runs in strongly polynomial time given an RMC with $n$ states and a constant discount factor. \end{compactitem} \item Secondly, we focus on the robust policy iteration algorithm on RMDPs (\texttt{RMDP-PI}) and deploy a similar pipeline as above to show that $\texttt{RMDP-PI}$ runs in strongly polynomial time given an RMDP with $n$ states, $m$ actions, and a constant discount factor. \end{compactitem}